 We’ve recently starting using <picture> elements on some of our sites to serve images in webp with a fallback of jpeg/png format.
 Google has a command line utility which makes converting images very straightforward once you have it set up.
 Here’s a quick runthrough what I did to get this working on my computer.

-First of all you will have to install the official Cwebp Command Line Encoder.
+First you will have to install the official Cwebp Command Line Encoder.
 I installed it using Homebrew (if you don’t have Homebrew you will have to install it first).
 To install the encoder run brew install webp in your terminal.

 So onto actually converting images, you’ll want to run something like this:

-cwebp -q 100 old-image.png -o new-image.webp
+cwebp -q 100 old-image.webp -o new-image.webp

 There is a lot more that you can do with this tool.
 I just wanted to do a straight conversion from jpg/png to webp.
 Refer to the documentation to see what else you can do.